gamedevnull/amazeman/README.md

 - partial map rendering in the viewport
 - scrolling when the player moves around
 - wall collisions

-TODO
-- separate class for map scrolling and wall collisions, refactor, etc
+- enemy collisions
-- configuration for game elements like width, height, etc
+- game states